godspeed1989/bit_file/readme.md

 2. The whole process is little-endian, not matter byte or bit, that is, read/write from low byte/bit to high byte/bit.
 3. The program only run on little-endian mach.
-4. File size couldn't exceed 512MB.
+4. File size can't exceed 512MB.